neo4j-product-examples/snowflake-graph-analytics/basket-analysis/basket-analysis-quickstart/README.md

 ## Running the Example

 ### Steps
-The `TPC-H.ipynb` notebook has the full example.
+The `Basket-Analysis.ipynb` notebook has the full example.